KevinJChen/MCSemanticSegmentation/docs/final.md

 #### Disadvantages

-* Choosing the correct and optimal k value is important for the model's success
+* Choosing the correct and optimal k value is important for the model's success and may change per image.

 * Variable amount of cluster densities such as more of one color than another would skew the clusters.